Frequently askedQuestions

 Hand luggage

 You may only take one piece of hand luggage and one accessory (for example a laptop) on board the aircraft.
 Sharp objects are not allowed in your hand luggage.
 Look for more information on the website of the airline, also in connection with liquids that you can take on board.
-Make sure you have some (under) clothing and toiletries in your hand luggage (in the plane), in case your suitcase is lost or does not arrive on time.
+Make sure you take some clothing, toiletries and possible medication with you in your hand luggage (on the plane), in case your suitcase gets lost or does not arrive on time.

 Here you find a short video and a packing list for you trip.
 It contains what you can best take with you on your safari, beach or mountaineering vacation.